-- 1 Log in to the Repository.
+- 1. Log in to the Repository.

-- 2 Choose Repository > Options.
+- 2. Choose Repository > Options.

-- 3 Specify your changes on the Repository Options tabs and then click OK to exit the editor.
+- 3. Specify your changes on the Repository Options tabs and then click OK to exit the editor.

 The following helps you complete the Repository Options:

-- General tab
+- o General tab

 - Check Out Policy tab

-- Embarcadero Connect tab
+- ER/Studio Team Server tab

-- Notes
+- o Notes